Mojang/brigadier/README.md

 ## Parsing user input
 So, we've registered some commands and now we're ready to take in user input.
 If you're in a rush, you can just call `dispatcher.execute("foo 123", source)` and call it a day.

-The result of `execute` is an integer returned by the command it evaluated.
-Its meaning varies depending on command, and typically will not be useful to programmers.
+The result of `execute` is an integer that was returned from an evaluated command.
+The meaning of this integer depends on the command, and will typically not be useful to programmers.

 The `source` is an object of `<S>`, your own custom class to track users/players/etc. It will be provided to the command so that it has some context on what's happening.